Skip to content

 Transferring Into Structure:

-- We prepare a Resolution of Trust that appoints Scott Royal Smith as Trustee of your Land Trust.
+1. We prepare a Land Trust that lists a Royal Agent as the Nominee Trustee of your Land Trust.

 Transferring Out of Structure: